WW1 Monuments and Memorials in the United Kingdom

 Many thousands of animals served with the military during the First World War both on the battlefields and behind the lines in support.
 In addition to the horses employed by the mounted military units, horses, mules, donkeys were requisitioned and taken into the theatres of war to carry ammunition, pull guns and wagons.
 Some 8 million horses, mules and donkeys died in the First World War while serving with the British and Dominion Forces.
 When horsepower was limited due to shortages of horses and mules, oxen were used to pull guns and wagons.
 Dogs were used to patrol, to seek out wounded men, search for bombs or mines, they carried medical equipment and messages.
 Thousands of pigeons were used to carry messages.
 Canaries were used by the military tunnelers.
 In the Middle Eastern theatres of war camels were used by the military.

 A monument to the role played by animals in war and the sacrifice that so many thousands of them made is to be found in central London at Brook Gate, Park Lane.
-See Related Link below for a link to the Animals in War Memorial.

-Inventory of United Kingdom War Memorials
+United Kingdom Inventory of War Memorials

 In a Channel 4 history documentary series called “The Lost Generation” viewers were invited to help the programme makers to set up a database for all the WW1 memorials in the United Kingdom.
 The series resulted in a partnership between Channel 4 and the Imperial War Museum in London, whereby the United Kingdom Inventory of War Memorials was esblished.
 The database has now been taken over by the Imperial War Museum and is in the process of being compiled by the museum and volunteers around the UK to create a list of all known memorials including the names of those commemorated on them.